Aged Goat Cheese delivers a creamy tangy note with Pinoli Nuts for a bit of crunch.

 2 large heads organic broccoli

-6 oz aged goat cheese, sliced. ( cashew crema for vegan
+6 oz aged goat cheese, sliced. ( cashew cream for vegan)

 3 oz's pinoli nuts, toasted in dry pan